Vincent M. Ward

 Vincent M. Ward (born January 27, 1971), also known as Vincent Ward, is an American actor.
 He is best known for his roles on The Starter Wife and The Walking Dead.

 Early life and education

 Vincent M. Ward is a Dayton, Ohio native.
 Ward graduated from Trotwood-Madison High School in Ohio.

 Career

 Film and television

-Ward has had a host of small roles in film and television such as a bodyguard on Everybody Hates Chris, Hollis on True Blood, a bodyguard in Hot in Cleveland, and Darren, a mailman in Wilfred.
+Ward has had a host of small roles in film and television such as a bodyguard on Everybody Hates Chris, Hollis on True Blood, a bodyguard in Hot in Cleveland, and the mailman Darren in Wilfred.

 His most notable television roles are Bo in The Starter Wife, and Oscar on The Walking Dead.

 Ward's film work includes Ocean's Eleven, Live-Evil, and 2016.

 Theater

 Ward played the role of Kenzo in the play "Nylons" by Brandi Burks in Los Angeles in 2011.
 In 2015 Ward performed in The Conversation at the AMCE Theatre, Hollywood.